UCLL-PR2/exercises/dictionaries/01-basic-operations/08-values/assignment.md

 # Assignment

-Write a Python function `values(dictionary)` that returns all values in a list.
+Write a Python function `values(dictionary)` that returns all values as a list.
 The order is unimportant.

 For example,